Four ways to specify the UTC offset

-Yugabyte recommends using only a timezone name or an explicit 'interval' value to specify the 'UTC offset'.See the section Recommended practise for specifying the UTC offset.
+Yugabyte recommends using only a timezone name or an explicit 'interval' value to specify the 'UTC offset'.See the section Recommended practice for specifying the UTC offset.
 It presents a sufficient way to achieve all the functionality that you could need while protecting you from the many opportunities to go wrong brought by using the native functionality with no constraints.

 Directly as an interval value

 To specify an interval value for the session's 'TimeZone' setting, you must use the set time zone <arg> syntax and not the set timezone = <arg> syntax.
 For example:

 set time zone interval '-7 hours';

 Notice that, in this syntax context, the interval value can be specified only using the type name constructor.
 Each of these attempts: